Check out Andre's 8 tips and tricks to avoid video conferencing problems and make you more confident.

 Teleconference meetings have benefits and downfalls.
 Overall, they are great ways to remotely communicate with team members, participants, potential clients, and more.

 Video conferencing is a lot like teleconferencing, except with the addition of video.
 This type of remote conference allows participants to see one another via webcams.
 These meetings include audio and video participation, meaning you get to hear and see other members of the meeting.
 Like teleconferencing, video conferencing allows participants to join from any location.
 These meetings are great for international meetings as well as regional based meetings.
 A computer with a webcam or a smartphone will both suffice in joining a video conference meeting.
+Besides, if you want to become an online coach, you can use video conferencing to hold online coaching sessions with your trainees.

 Video conference meetings are great ways to remotely connect with team members and other workforce personnel.
 They add a bit more personalization than teleconferencing by allowing members to see one another.